onlinehub0808/-smart-contract-best-practices/docs/recommendations.md

 Beware of coding an invariant that strictly checks the balance of a contract.

-An attacker can forcibly send wei to any account and this cannot be prevented (not even with a fallback function that does a `revert()`).
+An attacker can forcibly send ether to any account and this cannot be prevented (not even with a fallback function that does a `revert()`).

 The attacker can do this by creating a contract, funding it with 1 wei, and invoking `selfdestruct(victimAddress)`.
 No code is invoked in `victimAddress`, so it cannot be prevented.
+This is also true for

 ## Be aware of the tradeoffs between abstract contracts and interfaces